Oʻahu Forest National Wildlife Refuge

 Oʻahu Forest National Wildlife Refuge was established in 2000 to protect fish, wildlife, and plants which are listed as threatened or endangered species.
 The refuge encompasses approximately 4525 acre and is managed by the U.S. Fish & Wildlife Service.

 Landscape

 The Refuge is located on the upper slopes of the northern Koʻolau Range, on the island of O'ahu.

 Natural resources

-Oʻahu Forest National Wildlife Refuge is home to at least four species of endangered pupu kani oe (Oʻahu tree snailss), 15 endangered plant species, and many native birds, including the Oʻahu ʻelepaio, ʻiʻiwi, pueo, and native honeycreepers.
+Oʻahu Forest National Wildlife Refuge is home to at least four species of endangered pupu kani oe (Oʻahu tree snails), 15 endangered plant species, and many native birds, including the Oʻahu ʻelepaio, ʻiʻiwi, pueo, and native honeycreepers.

 Public use

 The Refuge is closed to the public.